Home

 Why Choose Santos & Sons

-Santos & Sons Garage Door brings years of hands-on experience inspecting and servicing spring and cable systems across San Mateo and the greater Bay Area.
+Santos & Sons Garage Door brings years of hands-on experience inspecting and servicing spring and cable systems across Berkeley and the greater Bay Area.
 Our technicians understand the specific demands that coastal humidity and daily cycling place on these critical components.

 We carry common replacement springs and cables on our service trucks, so if your inspection reveals a component that needs immediate attention, we can often complete the spring replacement or cable repair during the same visit without a second trip charge.
 We also stock high-cycle upgrade springs for homeowners who want extended lifespan between replacements.